 Jim is a medical image display package that allows easy viewing and analysis of Magnetic Resonance, x-ray CT and other types of medical image.
 Jim is an up-to-the-minute design with a familiar user-interface.
 If you can use a word processor and a presentation package, then you will quickly be up and running with Jim.
 Jim is NOT for clinical use.
 See the clinical use disclaimer for more details.

-Version 5.0 builds on the fantastic success of Version 4.0, and has many features that you'll find indispensable.
+Version 9 builds on the fantastic success of Version 8, and has a huge range of features that you'll find indispensable.
 Browse this manual for full details.

 It can handle images in a wide range of formats, including: